RIOT-OS/RIOT/doc/doxygen/src/driver-guide.md

 users can work directly with data from different devices directly without having to care about device specific conversion.

+However, please avoid the use of `float` or `double`.
+Instead, multiply to the next SI (or appropriate) unit.
+E.g. if an ADC would return values like `1.23 V`, chose to return `1230 mV` instead.

 Additionally towards ease of use, all device drivers in RIOT should provide a similar 'look and feel'.
 They should behave similar concerning things like their state after initialization, like their used data representation and so on.